FaithLilley/site-usage-monitor/readme.md

 `python tracker.py`

-The script will run and launch a browser session, loading the forums page of D&D Beyond, then waiting a few seconds before saving data and quitting.
+The script will run and launch a browser session, loading the forums page of D&D Beyond, then waiting a few seconds before saving data and quitting the session.

+It then waits between 58 and 62 minutes before repeating.

 1. It saves a copy of that page, in html format, to `./pages/`
 2. It saves a line of data to `./data/dnd_usage.csv`

 ### Format of the CSV file

+`2024-11-14 00:00:08,13689,3341,10348`

 There are 4 fields of data on each line: